vmware/versatile-data-kit/projects/control-service/CONTRIBUTING.md

 ```

 ### Setup IntelliJ:
 * Install Lombok Plugin
- * Import the data-pipelines project using the root folder: Project from Existing Sources... -> Gradle
+* Import projects/control-service module from existing sources in IntelliJ.
+Make sure to use external model Gradle.
 * Build and upload the model to the Local Maven Repo: `./gradlew -p ./model build publishToMavenLocal`
 * Enable Annotation processing (Shift+Shift and search for it)

 ### Run the project
 ```